 Driver ratings are hard to maintain, even for veterans

 I have driven over 1,500 trips.
 The rating is one of the worst feature in this job.
 If a rating should be provided, the driver (and rider) should be allowed to give his/her own story of the situation.
 Imagine that a rider (or driver) could rate a 1 just because the “current” didn’t pass between the parties!
-The rider could point any concern such as safety, navigation, courtesy, etc without the driver being able to counter fact the feedback.
+The rider could point to any concern such as safety, navigation, courtesy, etc. without the driver being able to counter the feedback.
 This is not democracy.
 So rating fluctuates very quickly even if based on 500 rides.
 As I “feel” when a rating will be slammed, I also rate the rider very low if they have been rude, came in the car with open beer bottles without asking permission first, played their music loud that my knee touching the door speaker is shaking, or so vulgar in their word towards other people outside the car or myself, or slam the door that they would not do on their own car.
 I am always in fear when young riders ask me for “the aux cable.”

 That’s the end of this reader’s story.
 Thank you, anonymous reader!